Sheboygan County Court Records

 • Vanessa: (920) 459-3070

-Written requests may be submitted by fax at (920) 459-3921 or email at Sheboygan.records@wicourts.gov.
-Include the case number (or pay the $5 search fee), party names, and a description of the documents needed.
+Written requests can be submitted by fax at (920) 459-3921 or email at Sheboygan.records@wicourts.gov.
+Include the case number (or pay the $5 search fee), party names, and a description of the documents you need.

 Filing Fees

 Wisconsin circuit court filing fees are set by statute and published in the Wisconsin Circuit Court Fee Tables.
-As of the most recent schedule, representative civil filing costs include:
+Representative civil filing costs from the most recent schedule include:

 ActionFiling FeeCourt Support Surcharge (CSS)Justice Info Surcharge (JINFO)